altrome/UD120/final_project/README.md

   - max_depth: [2, 4, 6],
   - class_weight: [None, "auto"],
   - max_leaf_nodes: [None] + range(2, 10, 1)

+Validating the model, means to test how well our model has been trained and helps us to understand our results better.
+This step implies to test our model created from a training test of observations with a test set.
+One of the most important benefits of validation is that serves as check on overfitting.
+Sometimes we could think that our model has an extremly good performance but in reality, we have an overfitted model constructed to performe extremly well with our training test but has horrible results in our test set.

 Because of the small size of the dataset, the Cross-Validator StratifiedShuffleSplit was used like the test_classifier function on the *tester.py* script.
 This cross-validation object is a merge of StratifiedKFold and ShuffleSplit, which returns stratified randomized folds.
 The folds are made by preserving the percentage of samples for each class.
 The number of folds used were 1000.